christophhagen/SQLiteStateDB/Readme.md

 ### Caching

 There is an additional class `CachedSQLiteDatabase`, which can cache property values so that the database doesn't need to be queried as often.
-It hase a generic cache type, which must conform to `SQLiteCache`.
+It has a generic cache type, which must conform to `SQLiteCache`.

 You can either implement your own cache, or use one of:
 - `AnyCache`: Very simple in memory cache with a maximum capacity and LRU eviction when full